crguezl/vuejs-components-basics-plan-picker-component/README.md

 ### Check List

-- [ ] Use a minimum number of emmet expressions to generate complete the initial `index.html` to have it as at the beginning of the video [Reusable Components with Props](https://vueschool.io/lessons/reusable-components-with-props).
+- [ ]  **[Reusable Components with Props](https://vueschool.io/lessons/reusable-components-with-props) Video**: Use a minimum number of emmet expressions to generate complete the initial `index.html` to have it as at the beginning of the video [Reusable Components with Props](https://vueschool.io/lessons/reusable-components-with-props).
 The structure to replicate three or four times has to follow this pattern:

   ```html
         <div class="plans">